vitalyrepin/vrepinblog/_posts/2015-06-29-JekyllMeta.md

 > Meta data helps in a lot of ways.
 Sharing in social networks is just one example.
 Don't think that if you do not use social networks, your web site does not need meta data.

 I will summarize important meta tags and the ways to add them to Jekyll-based site.
-If you have something to add - don't hesitate and leave your feedback in the comments, pls!
+If you have something to add &mdash; don't hesitate and leave your feedback in the comments, pls!

 <!--break-->